10.8 C

 Final Thought

 In this article, I have made a shortlist of the Top 10 Best Linux Server Distros.
 There are a lot of Linux server OSs also available in the market.
 However, choosing the best Linux server is not so difficult for you.
-First of all, you to know for what purposes you will use them.
-It also depends on your system architectures.
+First, you need to know for what purposes you will use them.
+It also depends on your system architecture.

-If you are new in the Linux world and wishing to use a Linux server, you can use the Ubuntu server for the first time.
+If you are new to the Linux world and wish to use a Linux server, you can use the Ubuntu server for the first time.
 I suggest you analyze the features of a Linux server that fulfills your requirement.
 Please share it with your friends interested in using the Linux server distro if you like it.

 Mehedi Hasan